RhitChakraborty/Flower-Class-Recognition/README.md

 # Solution
 Applying Feature Engineering is the key task to attain a good score.Feature Engineering like creating new features and scaling features is done on the basis of Exploratory Analysis.
-A gradient boosting model is fitted to get a good score.
+Different Classical models are tried on this dataset like knn,Decision trees,ensemble algoriths like Random Forest,ExtraTrees, XGBoost.
+But Gradient boosting model Catboost is used to fit and predict for the unseen test cases beacus eit gave the best result.